 - Anticipated learning outcomes from the experience

-I-CUREUS positions will be filled in a timely manner and consequently on a ‘first-come, first-served’ basis.
+I-CUREUS positions will be filled in a timely manner on a first-come, first-served basis.